East Anglian Book Awards

 National Centre for Writing is proud to have been a partner of the East Anglian Book Awards for over fifteen years.
 From our home in Norwich, England’s first UNESCO City of Literature, these awards showcase the strength of publishing, writing and reading across the whole of the East of England.
 We are constantly impressed by the talent that our region cultivates and inspires.

-The awards are a partnership between the Eastern Daily Press, Jarrold and the National Centre for Writing, in association with the University of East Anglia.
-Between 2012 and 2022, the annual prize of £1,000 awarded to the winner of the Book of the Year, was generously sponsored by the PACCAR Foundation.
+The awards are a partnership between the Eastern Daily Press and the National Centre for Writing, in association with the University of East Anglia.

 Since the awards began, they have highlighted the work of more than 150 authors, 200 titles and 100 publishers.

-Submissions for the East Anglian Book Awards are now closed.
+Submissions for the East Anglian Book Awards are currently closed.

 Past winners